AincradOT/platform/docs/architecture/gcp.md

 Applications read secrets at runtime using their service account identity.

-See [State Management](state-management.md) for more details on secrets handling.
+See [State Management](state-management.md) for details on secrets handling.